 You can check our ebook to learn the whole process of importing, from the very beginning to the end.

-It's a tough year, both the transit time and the freight cost, more than 2020.
+A record year, both the transit time and the freight cost.

 The ultimate step-by-step ebook about sourcing from China, especially for U.S. importers